SrujanShetty0007/Triple-S/README.md

 3. Verify that the files have a `.pdf` extension
 4. Check the console for JavaScript errors
 5. Try clearing your browser cache or opening in a private/incognito window
+6. Verify that the manifest.json file has been updated correctly

 ## 💻 Technology Stack